mufajjul/ResponsibleAI-Airlift-Aug2020/environment/git-clone/README.md

-# Clone git repo in your AML Compute Cluster
+# Clone git repo in your AML Compute Instance

 Please follow the following steps to clone the Responsible AI Github Repo to your environment.